-Although bupropion hydrochloride extended-release tablets (SR) is not indicated for smoking cessation treatment, it contains the same active ingredient as ZYBAN which is approved for this use.
-Inform patients that some patients have experienced changes in mood (including depression and mania), psychosis, hallucinations, paranola, delusions, homicidal ideation, aggression, hostility, agitation, anxiety, and panic, as well as suicidal ideation and suicide when attempting to quit smoking while taking bupropion.
-Instruct patients to discontinue bupropion and contact a healthcare prof ional if they experience such symptoms [see Warnings and Precautions (5.2), Advers Reactions (6.2)1
+Although buppopion hydrocholide extended-release tablets (SR) is not indicated for smoking cessation treatment it contains the same active ingredient as ZYBAN which is approved for this use.
+Inform patients that some patients have experienced changes in mood (including depression and mania), psychosis, hallucinations, paranoia delusions, homicidal ideation, aggression, hostility, agitation, anxiety, and panic, as well as suicidal ideation and suicide when attempting to quit smoking while taking bupropion.
+Instruct patients to discontinue bupropion and contact a healthcare professional if they experience such symptoms [see Warnings and Precautions (5.2), Adverse Pacations (6.21).

-Severe Allergic Reactions Educate patients on the symptoms of hypersensitivity and to discontinue bupropion hydrochloride extended-release tablets (SR) if they have a severe allergic reaction.
+Severe Allergic Reactions

+Educate patients on the symptoms of hypersensitivity and to discontinue bupropion hydrochloride extended-release tablets (SR) if they have a severe allergic reaction.

-Instruct patients to discontinue and not restart bupropion hydrochloride extended-release tablets (SR) if they to patients to discontinue and not restant opinion hypotheric library and adverse (or) in the inferior a seizure while on treatment.
-Advise patients that the excessive use or abrupt discontinuation of ol, benzodiazepines, antiepileptic drugs, or sedatives/hypnotics can increase the risk of seizure.
-Advise this to minimize or avoid use of alcohol.
+Instruct patients to discontinue and not restart bupropion hydrochloride extended-release tablets (SR) if they experience a seizure while on treatment.
+Advise patients that the excessive use or abrupt discontinuation of alcohol, benzodiazepines, antiepileptic drugs, or sedatives/hypnotics can increase the risk of seizure.
+Advise patients to minimize or avoid use of alcohol.